 As a musician at my local church, I enjoy the opportunity to play a range of musical instruments from time to time, therefore have an ongoing interest in various types and styles of music.

 It brings me enormous satisfaction to reproduce and restore old recordings to digital, especially vintage and archive gems!

-These days the "Compact Disc" along with many other digital formats can reproduce audio at a very high standard with no loss of quality or dynamic range - transferring old material to digital, customers are able to relive the past and listen to sounds that will not spoil or deteriorate in years to come.
+These days, digital formats can reproduce audio at extremely high standards with no loss of quality or dynamic range.
+Transferring old material to digital, customers are able to relive the past and listen to sounds that will not spoil or deteriorate in years to come.

-Whether it's CD, iPod, or any other format, the digital medium is so convenient !
+Whether it's CD, iPod, USB or any other format, the digital medium is so convenient !

 My company slogan is "Reproducing the best possible quality of sound" My aim is to maintain that service for the listener at all times!